 You are a unique individual ... and we believe your education should reflect that.
 So we'll tailor our program to fit your needs and interests.
 Do you want to work with athletes in a high-school setting?
 Would you like to work closely with physicians?
 We'll arrange internships and clinical experiences to give you extensive targeted, hands-on training even before you graduate.

 Course requirements for all majors and minors can be found in our online course bulletin.

 Capital's undergraduate athletic training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) an honor we've earned every year since 1990.
 Capital is one of the few colleges or universities in Central Ohio with CAATE accreditation and one of only 26 such programs in the state.

-Each of our four full-time faculty members plays four complementary roles: classroom teacher, clinical instructor, adviser and athletic trainer for Crusader athletic teams.
+Our full-time faculty members play three complementary roles: classroom teacher, clinical instructor and adviser.
 This gives our faculty a deep and thorough understanding of where you are academically.
 They can offer support where you need it most and challenge you in ways that will expand your professional horizons.

 As an athletic training major, you'll get lots of individual attention.
 Classes are small.
 What's more, the teacher/student ratio for classroom courses is one professor to every six or seven students.
 In clinical setting, it's frequently one-to-one.

 Capital's 1,800-square-foot training facility is among the finest at the NCAA Division III level.
 Our athletic training room is located right next to a laboratory classroom and a rehabilitation room.
 Our modern treatment, rehabilitation and conditioning equipment will prepare you to work with clients in off-campus clinical and internship environments.